monodot/self-service-labs/README.md

 podman run -v your-google-access-key.json:/root/.config/gcloud/application_default_credentials.json:z localhost/lab-provisioner simple-workshop mylab123
 ```

-#### Google PubSub -> Python app -> Terraform
+### 2b: Google PubSub -> Python app -> Terraform

-A second prototype shows how to run Terraform from a Python app.
+This second prototype shows how to run Terraform from a Python app.

 This is a more complex example, but it shows how to use Python's `subprocess.Popen` to run Terraform.
 It also uses a Google PubSub subscription - allowing you to trigger the provisioning of a lab by putting a message onto a topic.

-To try it out, create a PubSub topic and subscription, build the container, and then put a message onto the topic:
+To try it out - create a PubSub topic and subscription, build the container, and then put a message onto the topic:

 ```shell
 export TOPIC_ID=self-service-lab-requests